Architecture of Valencia, Spain

 2. The Riverbed of the Turia River

 Valencia was built along the banks of the Turia River.
-But after severe flooding in 1957, the city began a massive project to reroute the river away from the city center.
+However, after severe flooding in 1957, the city began a massive project to reroute the river away from the city center.
 Today the former riverbed serves as a massive park and green space is thoroughly enjoyed by the local population.

 3. Extramurs and Eixample neighborhoods